A Single Flower at Sparkles Monthly

 These all turned out great because they were pretty much flat and fairly easy to mail off.
 I think I was short just a few which is where I’m glad that I still have a few extra cards that I had made throughout this year and I have previously given out some “extra special” Christmas cards earlier in the year as well.
 I think you may have already seen them from a previous post…I will have to take a look and see under my “Christmas” section!

-If you’re looking for a last minute Christmas gift/tag, these wood slice things are so quick easy and fun to create!
+If you’re looking for a last-minute Christmas gift/tag, these wood slice things are so quick easy and fun to create!
 I’ve had a huge box of these wood slices for a long time, so I pulled one out to make a project for the Inky Stamper December challenge on FB.
-(I also believe that Chelsea sells some wood slices in her store!)
 I had hubby drill out a hole for me at the top before decorating so as I knew where to put everything.

 I’ve used the Inky Stamper Christmas Bauble stamp set for the stamping on the wood and colored in with pencils and gamsol.
 I’ve added details with a glitter brush pen on the ornament and added some snowflakes with Nuvo White Crystal Drops.
 I had to mask the frog to stamp the Santa hat on him.
 I’ve used some silver twine for the hanging portion and then I glued a silver bow with some silver ribbon from my stash under the hole.